Geisydev/tesla-clone/README.md

-# The Tesla Clone project is a recreation of Tesla's website built to learn styled-components and practice modern React patterns.
+# The Tesla Clone project
+A recreation of Tesla's website built to learn styled-components and practice modern React patterns.

 # 🎯 Purpose
 This project was built as a learning exercise to: